apache/arrow/docs/source/format/FormatIntro.rst

 quite costly.

-Apart from this initial vision, Arrow has grown to also develop a multi-language collection of libraries for solving systems problems related to in-memory analytical data processing.
+Apart from this initial vision, Arrow has grown to also develop a multi-language collection of libraries for solving problems related to in-memory analytical data processing.
 This includes such topics as:

 * Zero-copy shared memory and RPC-based data movement
 * Reading and writing file formats (like CSV, `Apache ORC`_, and `Apache Parquet`_)